 “Before I was a hair stylist I was a DIY kitchen chemist just like many of the women who subscribe to the various online hair forums and blogs.
 I lived for mixing and trying new formulas and posting pictures to my Fotki account to chart my growth.
 My passion for researching, executing, and achieving amazing results quickly evolved from a hobby to a career.
 Once licensed it was off to the salon I went.
 I was looking to marry my years of hair forum mixology and kitchen styling with the professional beauty industry.
 I quickly found out that in SOME salons this combination would’t mix.

-My first real job was as a shampoo and blow dry assistant at a well-known type of hair salon that caters to African American women.
+My first real job was as a shampoo and blow dry assistant at a well-known type of hair salon that caters to African American women, It was a great salon, they used to furnish the salon with the best salon furniture.
 Of course I tried to care for the clients as if they were my own.
 I talked to the ladies as I shampooed them about their scalp health, styling options, and what kind of pillowcases they slept on.
 Because of the factory style set up of this shop, these ladies were “everybody’s client” so I didn’t feel as if I was stepping on anyone’s toes.
 Unfortunately I was wrong.

 The manager pulled me to the side and let me know I was not allowed to fraternize with the clients and to stop using all the “good conditioner” on them.
 He offered me a watery alternative and said that even with a deep conditioner only use the “good conditioner” on the people he instructs me to.
 That was not the last encounter I had with this particular manager.
 I was rudely reprimanded for using a heat protectant on the clients prior to blowdrying.